 - (3) Topsoil (as defined in this specification): 3 parts - (4) Place Agriform tablet (or approved equal) in bottom of tree pit.
-B. Unless directed by the Landscape Architect, the indication of a plant on the Planting Plan is to be interpreted as

-- C. Planting Coordination: - planting, wrapping and other activities where called for. - 1.
+B. Unless directed by the Landscape Architect, the indication of a plant on the Planting Plan is to be interpreted as including the prepping the landscape bed, digging of a hole, furnishing of a plant of the specified size, the work of - C. Planting Coordination: - planting, wrapping and other activities where called for. - 1.
 Consult the Plant Schedule for type and size of plants. - 2.
 The Subcontractor shall be responsible for selection and tagging at nurseries stocking the specified materials.
 3. Subcontractor shall inform the Landscape Architect three (3) days in advance of when planting will commence, and of anticipated delivery date of material and will furnish an itemized listing of actual quantities of plant materials to be delivered.
 Failure to notify the Landscape Architect in advance, in order to arrange proper scheduling, may result - in loss of time or removal of any plant or plants not installed as specified or directed.
-D. Plant Location Staking: 1.
-The Subcontractor shall stake on the ground the beginning and ending points of all straight rows of plant materials. - Rows will be parallel to adjacent walks, walls, or curbs.
-2. The Subcontractor will stake locations of each plant in all random arrangements of plant materials (with the exception of groundcovers, and annual and perennial flowers) or may set the plants in their intended location, - according to the arrangements shown on the plans.
+D. Plant Location Staking: - 1.
+The Subcontractor shall stake on the ground the beginning and ending points of all straight rows of plant materials.
+Rows will be parallel to adjacent walks, walls, or curbs.

+2. The Subcontractor will stake locations of each plant in all random arrangements of plant materials (with the

+- exception of groundcovers, and annual and perennial flowers) or may set the plants in their intended location, according to the arrangements shown on the plans.
 3. The Landscape Architect will observe all plant locations.
-The Subcontractor shall not begin excavating plant pits until plant locations have been approved.

-4. In case underground obstruction or utilities are encountered, locations shall be changed under the direction of the Landscape Architect without extra charge to the Owner.
+The Subcontractor shall not begin excavating plant pits - 4.
+In case underground obstruction or utilities are encountered, locations shall be changed under the direction of the Landscape Architect without extra charge to the Owner.